 There’s a lot to do over the coming year, and getting organized now is one of the best ways to set yourself up for success in 2021.
 With these tips, you have what you need to go set your goals, align your partnerships, prepare your suppliers, and start collecting data.

 If you’re gearing up for a new or refreshed supply chain engagement effort in 2021, SupplyShift can help.
-We make engaging suppliers and getting insight into your supply chain easy, and we’re offering 40% off of select assessments through the end of 2020!
+We make engaging suppliers and getting insight into your supply chain easy, and we offer some great starting points to address the big issues companies care about.
 Learn more here:

 Not sure where to start?
 Book an intro call with us – we’d be happy to explore the best approach for you.